timgreen/hcm/docs/CONFIG.md

    * `requires`

-      A list of cmd required to install this module. `hcm` will use `which` cmd in the *shell* defined in the main config to check existence of the cmd.
+      A list of cmd required to install this module.
+Depends on the *shell* defined in the main config, `hcm` will

+         * Use `type -t` for bash
+         * Use `whence -w` for zsh
+         * Use `which` for others

+      to check existence of the cmd.

+      NOTE, only bash and zsh will reflect up-to-date *.bashrc* or *.zshrc* settings.

 For hooks, please check [Life Cycle][Life Cycle] for details.